-Shortlisted candidates and winners will be announced at a special ceremony on World Water Day, 22 March.
+Shortlisted candidates and winners are announced at a special ceremony during official UN celebrations for World Water Day 2014on 22 March 2015.

 The Award includes an invitation to participate in the UN event celebrated on the occasion of World Water Day, including travel and accommodation for one representative of the winning practice, one per category.
 These expenses will be covered by the organizers.